 Community projects

-Alexander & Kiran direct and organise community projects including creative workshops, locally inspired murals and exhibitions to engage young people into the arts and provide a platform to disadvantaged and marginalised communities.
+Alexander & Kiran lead and deliver community art projects—including creative workshops, locally inspired murals, and exhibitions—designed to engage young people into the arts and provide a platform for underrepresented, disadvantaged, and marginalised communities.
+Their work champions inclusivity, expression, and access to creativity for all.

 Grandbabs